folofse/androw/react-native-androw/README.md

 ## NOTE

 This version is still under development and in beta.
-The reason its published is for easier testing.

 ## Motivation